-The Clerk of Court handles Superior, State, civil and criminal records, Juvenile court, adoptions, real estate records, notaries, trade names and military discharges.
+The Clerk of Court handles Superior and State civil and criminal records, Juvenile court, adoptions, real estate records, notaries, trade names and military discharges.

-Since 1999 we have been connected statewide with the Georgia Superior Court Clerk Cooperative Authority - with a public terminal allowing an individual to check all counties from one location.
+Since 1999 we have been connected statewide with the Georgia Superior Court Clerk Cooperative Authority - with a public terminal in our office allowing an individual to check all counties for real estate records from one location.

 We are currently imaging our older real estate, civil and criminal records so that copies will be more readily available to the public.